vincbeaulieu/AudioReportAI/README.md

 # AudioReportAI

-Harness the power of advanced natural language processing to transcribe and condense lengthy audio recordings from group meetings, classes, webinars, movies, YouTube videos, and much more!
+Harness the power of advanced language processing to transcribe and condense lengthy audio recordings from group meetings, classes, webinars, movies, YouTube videos, and much more!
 This repository offers an open-source solution for effectively converting extensive audio content into concise and informative textual summaries.

 ### AudioReportAI: Automated Audio Transcription & Summarization